oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 The values of :code:`Tgeo` and :code:`Ths` are varied simultaneously within the specified range and again the exergetic efficiency is calculated.
 In addition, the COP is calculated for each parameter combination.
-The data is stored in two data frames with the range of :code:`Tgeo` as rows and the range of :code:`Ths` as columns.
+The data is stored in two dataframes with the range of :code:`Tgeo` as rows and the range of :code:`Ths` as columns.

 .. code-block:: python